trinhminhtriet/leetcode/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you have a better solution or an improvement to an existing solution, feel free to open a pull request.
 Please ensure that your code follows the same structure and includes a detailed explanation.

+## 📜 License

+This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.